aryanfredericks/ScaleUp-Assignment/README.md

    ```
    ipconfig
    ```
-   Note down your IP address.
-You will need it later.
+   Note down your IP address.It is usually written beside 'IPV4 CONFIG' You will need it later.

 ## Configuring the Application:
 1. Navigate to the `frontend/components/pages` directory of the application.